rust-lang/book/second-edition/nostarch/chapter15.md

 This chapter covered how to use smart pointers to make different guarantees and trade-offs than those Rust makes by default with regular references.
 The `Box<T>` type has a known size and points to data allocated on the heap.
-The `Rc<T>` type keeps track of the number of references to data on the heap, so that data can have multiple owners.
+The `Rc<T>` type keeps track of the number of references to data on the heap so that data can have multiple owners.
 The `RefCell<T>` type with its interior mutability gives us a type that we can use when we need an immutable type but need to change an inner value of that type; it also enforces the borrowing rules at runtime instead of at compile time.

-Also discussed were the `Deref` and `Drop` traits that enable a lot of the functionality of smart pointers.
+Also discussed were the `Deref` and `Drop` traits, which enable a lot of the functionality of smart pointers.
 We explored reference cycles that can cause memory leaks and how to prevent them using `Weak<T>`.